When you think about sales prospecting calls, what comes to mind?

 So whether you’re making a cold call, responding to a lead, or following up on a referral, you need a step-by-step approach to the openings of all your sales prospecting calls.
 It needs to be completely scripted out so you never ramble or fumble around.

-Prospecting Calls Tip 1: Use a distinct tone to start your prospecting calls.
+Sales Prospecting Calls Tip #1: Use a distinct tone to start your prospecting calls.

 In particular, you need to use a distinct tone to start your initial conversations with prospects.

 Here’s what I mean: Nearly all salespeople start their sales prospecting calls in the exact same way, with an overly cheerful, intensely enthusiastic tone.

 This is the last thing you ever want to do.